naqtn/vrchat-feedback-boards-helper/browser-extension/README.md

 Install steps:

-0. download from [release](https://github.com/naqtn/vrchat-feedback-boards-helper/releases) or clone the repo
+0. download from [release](https://github.com/naqtn/vrchat-feedback-boards-helper/releases) or clone the repo.
 1. Extract and copy files to anywhere you want.
-2. Start Chrome
+2. Start Chrome.
 3. Open `chrome://extensions/` URL to show the "Extension Management" page.
    (Alternatively, from "Chrome menu" > "More Tools" > "Extensions")
 4. Enable "Developer Mode" by a switch on right upper of the page.